Leooo/ember-cli-has-many-through/README.md

 # Ember-cli-has-many-through

+A small Addon to forward hasMany of hasMany relationships to the grand-parent.

-Given an Ember-Data `parent` model with a hasMany `children` relationship on a `child` model that itself has a hasMany `childrenOfChild` relationship, then you can use the `hasManyThrough` computed property provided by this addOn to concatenate all the `childrenOfChild` of `child` models into a single `childrenOfChild` property on the `parent` model.
+Given an Ember-Data `parent` model with a hasMany `children` relationship on a `child` model that itself has a hasMany `childrenOfChild` relationship, then you can use the `hasManyThrough` computed property provided by this Addon to concatenate all the `childrenOfChild` of `child` models into a single `childrenOfChild` property on the `parent` model.

 ``````javascript